Laishuxin/learning-comprehension/docs/cate/english/2_1-reading-economist-1.md

 Unless they are confident of the standard of English **on offer**, parents should choose mother-tongue education.

 **Rather than** switching to English-medium teaching, governments fearful of losing **custom** to the private sector should **look at** the many possible ways of improving public schools-limiting the power of **obstructive** teachers' unions, **say**, or handing them over to private-sector managers and developing good curriculums and so on.

+Pakistani Punjab has decided to end the English experiment; Uganda has introduced mother-tongue instruction in 12 different languages in the first years of schooling.

+More should follow.

+After all, it was a good education in his mother tongue, rather than in the classic then favored by the British aristocracy, that won Churchill the Novel prize for literature.

 ## vocabulary